phpactor/phpactor/doc/adr/0001-package-structure-macro-packages.md

 - The `Extension` connects the `<subject>` `Model` to the Phpactor container.
-There may be an Extension which is "pure" (abstract) and provide an exnteion point.
+There may be an Extension which is "pure" (abstract) and provide an extension point.
 Others will use the extension point to integrate adapters (concrete implementations).
-- The `LanguageServer` and (Phpactor) `Rpc` extensions proide handlers for these two RPC methods.
+- The `LanguageServer` and (Phpactor) `Rpc` extensions pride handlers for these two RPC methods.
 - The adapters are the concrete implementations (e.g. `WorseReflection` for fulfilling the completion APIs).